vstkl/vstkl.github.io/_posts/2025-05-12-thoughts-on-ai.md

 ---
 layout: post
-title: Spring cleaning
+title: AI in 2025
-subtitle: How I finally made my data less messy
+subtitle: How do I approach AI in 2025
 tags:
-  - organization
-  - notes
+  - AI
-  - tasks
+  - opinion
 ---
-My friend has just asked me some questions about AI

-- jak to vlastně funguje a kde se to vzalo a jak je možný, že to funguje?

-- Jak to používas ty?

-- Jestli tě na tom taky něco děsí?

-- Jakou v tom.vidis budoucnost?
-- Kolik dat to vlastně sezere?
-Jak se to.uklada?
+- how does it actually work and where did it come from and how is it possible that it works?

+- How do you use it?

+- Does anything about it scare you?

+- What future do you see in it?

+- How much data does it actually consume?
+How is it stored?

 Farewell, V